DimensionDataResearch/terraform-provider-ddcloud/docs/resource_types/port_list.md

 ## Example Usage

-The following configuration creates a port list with HTTP and HTTPS ports.
+The following configuration creates a port list with HTTP and HTTPS ports, as well as ports in the range 8000-9600.

 ```
 resource "ddcloud_port_list" "http_https" {
   name                = "http.and.https"
   description         = "HTTP and HTTPS"

-  ports               = [80, 443]
+  port {
+      begin = 80
+  }

+  port {
+      begin = 443
+  }

+  port {
+      begin = 8000
+      end   = 9600
+  }
 }
 ```